Commercial Fisheries Landings in Florida

 Before downloading landings data from this website, please note the following:

 - All data are subject to change.
 Corrections and additions are made to the database as they are provided, and revised landings will be posted when available.
-Calendar year landings are considered final as of July of the following year.
+Calendar year landings are considered final as of July of the following year but subject to revision once data received the following June has been processed.

-- Factors used to convert landed quantity to whole weight are available on this page.
+- Factors used to convert landed quantity to whole weight are available at the bottom of this page.

 Commercial food and bait landings can be downloaded annually by the following categories: Statewide; by coast, county, month, and by area fished.
 Marine life (tropical ornamental) landings can be downloaded by statewide only.
-The user can also select which species to include in each category.
+The user can also select which species to include in each category; the default is all species.

 Whole Weight Conversion Factors